 The College is the beneficiary of a perpetual trust held and administered by a third-party trustee.
 Under the terms of the trust, the College has the right to receive the income earned on the trust assets in perpetuity.
-The fair value of the beneficial interest in the trust is recognized as an asset and as a permanently restricted contribution at the date the trust is established.
+The fair value of the beneficial interest in the trust is recognized as an asset and as a contribution restricted in perpetuity at the date the trust is established.
 The College's estimate of fair value is based on fair value information received from the trustee.
 The trust assets consist of, but are not limited to, cash and cash equivalents, corporate and government bonds, mutual funds, and equity securities.
 These assets are not subject to the control or direction of the College.
 Gains and losses, which are not distributed by the trust, and income are reflected as change in value of beneficial interest in perpetual trust in the Statements of Activities.
-Income of \$224,964 and \$303,362 was received from this trust in 2020 and 2019, respectively.
+Income of \$140,011 and \$224,964 was received from this trust in 2021 and 2020, respectively.